archway-network/archway-docs/docs/overview/about.md

 #### Fund a Decentralized Autonomous Organization (DAO)

 Rewards generated by a dapp can be contributed to a community-owned DAO that is focused on coordinating and funding critical work for its ecosystem.
-These rewards can be continuously deposited to the DAO treasury that allows members to collectively manage and deploy the assets based on specific needs of the project.
+These rewards can be continuously deposited to the DAO treasury that allows members to collectively manage and deploy assets based on the specific needs of the project.

 This DAO could then vote to fund core development teams, sponsor events and hackathons, commission code audits, open bug bounties, launch education programs, subsidize third-party integrations, and so on.
-DAO funding could be available to anything and everything that could potentially benefit and impact the ecosystem.
+DAO funding could be available for anything and everything that could potentially benefit and impact the ecosystem.

 The DAO itself can exist and operate as a set of smart contracts on top of Archway, so the entire process is automated and transparent throughout initial rewards collection, voting, grants distribution, and so on.